Skip to main content

 Awards

-The 2023 British Guild of Beer Writers Awards are now closed for entries.
+The 2024 British Guild of Beer Writers Awards are now open for entries.

-The winners and runners-up, alongside our ‘Brewer of the Year’ will be announced during our esteemed annual event, which will be held in London on the 29th of November 2023.
+The winners and runners-up, alongside our ‘Brewer of the Year’ will be announced during our esteemed annual event, which will be held in London on Wednesday 27th November at Big Penny Social.
+Tickets for the annual dinner and awards will go on sale later in the year.

 CATEGORIES